Skip to main content

 The McGregor Fellows Program offers summer research positions with Calvin faculty members.

-Also worth considering are NSF Research Experiences for Undergraduates program, the University of Michigan ICPSR summer program, and the American Economic Association Summer Training Program
+Also worth considering are NSF Research Experiences for Undergraduates program and the American Economic Association Summer Training Program

 Don't forget to explore student publishing opportunities at AEA as well.